energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

     - Since this system crosses two completely separate projects (EW and OCEAN Projects), it might get a more complicated than can be predicted/envisioned right now at the start.

     - This project will only use simulated EW-DOS devices and simulated data (i.e. we will make simulated JSON payloads for PTD).
-This leads me to wonder if there is an EW-DOS device simulator (maybe that is a separate dev project to do) which allows devices to be simulated, power profiles simulated, generates EW-AI data streams, etc. Ultimately, we'd like to register JSON schema by device, so it could be extensible and cross-analyziable (even across different networks, devices and manufacturers)
+This leads me to wonder if there is an EW-DOS device simulator (maybe that is a separate dev project to do) which allows devices to be simulated, power profiles simulated, generates EWAI data streams, etc. Ultimately, we'd like to register JSON schema by device, so it could be extensible and cross-analyziable (even across different networks, devices and manufacturers)

     - I'd be interested in doing follow-on projects for both EW and OCEAN